Altinn/altinn-studio-docs/content/broker/5. Altinn 3 Broker Solution Architecture (managed file transfers)/_index.en.md

 {{<notice info>}} <!-- info -->
 The solution architecture described here addresses the foundation architecture for Altinn Broker, as relevant for the basic use cases of managed file transfers.
-The solution architecture for additional use cases will build on this foundation architecture.
+Further descriptions of the solution architecture related to advanced and future use cases will build on this foundation architecture.
 {{</notice>}}